Ojo Caliente Hot Springs

 Ojo Caliente Hot Springs is a group of thermal springs located in Taos County, New Mexico, United States.
 They are also known as the Ojo Caliente Mineral Springs.
 These hot springs were used by native New Mexicans for many years.
-In the late 19th century the springs began to be developed for therapeutic use for several ailments, including tuberculosis.
+In the late 19th century the springs began to be developed for alleged therapeutic use for several ailments, including tuberculosis.

 History

-The hot springs were used by prehistoric peoples according to James A. Caufield.(Caufield 1985:8-1) Later, the springs were used by the ancestral Native Pueblo peoples for generations before the Spanish arrived in the area.
-It has been written that the Tewa hero P'oseyemu accessed the underword via the sacred warm water springs.
+The hot springs were used by prehistoric people, according to James A. Caufield.(Caufield 1985:8-1) Later, the springs were used by the ancestral Native Pueblo peoples for generations before the Spanish arrived in the area.
+It has been written that the Tewa hero P'oseyemu accessed the underworld via the sacred warm water springs.
 The original place name is Posi or P'oseuinge which roughly translates to "village at the place of the green bubbling hot springs".
-The Puebloan village housed more than 1,000 people, and contained numerous structures.
+The Puebloan village housed more than 1,000 people and contained numerous structures.
 It is thought to have been abandoned in the 16th century due to an epidemic.
 Other Native peoples used the springs as well, including distant tribes such as the Navajo, Commanche and the Ute.

-Early Spanish explorers, including Coronado's soldiers, soaked in the healing water.
-In 1534 the Spanish explorer Cabeza de Vaca visited the springs and named them Ojo Caliente.
+Early Spanish colonizers, including Coronado's soldiers, soaked in the healing water.
+In 1534, the Spanish colonizer Cabeza de Vaca visited the springs and named them Ojo Caliente.
 It is thought that before the 1680 Pueblo Revolt, Spanish colonists used the springs.
 In 1793, the Ojo Caliente Land Grant was signed by Governor Fernando de la Concha; the document approved settlers including Luis Duran and José Antonio Espinosa and 52 other settlers.
 In 1807, Duran traveled with Spanish soldiers during the colonial period where he encountered Zebulon Pike who referred to the springs as a "natural curiosity".
 The hot springs were first recorded in geologic publications in 1875.